-When work is in progress, framework partners and CDM duty holders will ensure there are effective arrangements for managing safety, health or environmental emergency incidents.
 Emergency practice drills for fire, evacuation, water rescue, confined space rescue, harness recovery, etc. will be required within two weeks from commencement of work on site or other period as agreed in the Construction Phase Plan.

 All sites must have suitable first aid provision, based on the outcome of a first aid needs assessment which will be identified in the Construction Phase Plan.
 This will include provision of sufficient first aid equipment, facilities and personnel.
-As a minimum sites must have at least one First Aider qualified to 'Emergency First Aid at Work'.
-Arrangements must be made for is suitable cover in the event of absence of the First Aider from site.
+As a minimum, sites must have at least one First Aider qualified to 'Emergency First Aid at Work'.
+Arrangements must be made for suitable cover in the event of absence.